adrybakov/rad-tools/docs/source/user-guide/module/crystal/bravais-lattices/tri/index.rst

 Variations
 ==========

-There are four variation of triclinic lattice.
+There are four variations of triclinic lattice.

 TRI\ :sub:`1a`
 --------------